-The opponent is paid a fee of 475 euros for examining the doctoral thesis in public and writing a statement on it.
+The opponent is paid a fee of 500 euros (starting from 1st of August 2023) for examining the doctoral thesis in public and writing a statement on it.
 Fees are collected using a fee form, which will be send to the opponent by email.

 The travel contact person for the Faculty of Educational Sciences, Mrs. Tiina Reilly takes care of the necessary reservations (email@example.com).
 Opponent or custos are asked to be in touch with the travel contact person well in advance to settle the travel dates and other details needed for the purposes of the reservations.
 It is recommended to indicate in the title of the message: ktdk / opponent's travel arrangements.
 If the opponent is from outside Finland, he/she can fill in the form with the information related to the travel arrangements.
 If preferable, opponents are welcome to make their own travel arrangements.
 The Faculty of Educational Sciences will cover reasonable travel costs in exchange for the receipts.

 After the trip, the opponent is asked to fill in the enclosed specification of travel expenses and the payments abroad form.
 The forms, together with the receipts, should be scanned into a single pdf-file and sent to Mrs. Tiina Reilly (see contact details above).
 If the reservations for travel and accommodation have been made by the Faculty and there are no other expenses to be reimbursed, there is no need to send the expense forms.